-Granderson powers Jays past Orioles with career-high 6 RBIs | CBC Sports
+Granderson powers Jays past Orioles with career-high 6 RBI | CBC Sports

 Toronto was leading 3-1 when a rally in the fourth inning saw the Blue Jays score six more runs.

-Randal Grichuk led off the fourth with a single, followed by a fluky hit by Gio Urshela that befuddled Schoop at second base and put runners at first and second with one out.
-Granderson was up next, driving the ball over the right-field wall for a three-run shot and a 6-1 lead.

-Yangervis Solarte hit a single and Hernandez followed with a base hit of his own before Morales grounded out.
-Pillar singled to shallow left field to cash in two more runs and extend the Blue Jays' lead to 8-1.
+Granderson drove in the first runs of the inning with a three-run blast with one out for a 6-1 lead.
+Later in the inning Pillar singled to shallow left field to cash in two more runs and extend the Blue Jays' lead to 8-1.

 Pillar's RBI single chased Cobb from the game but Araujo also struggled.
-He issued a walk to Russell Martin, bringing Grichuk up for the second time in the fourth.
+He issued a walk to Russell Martin, bringing Randal Grichuk up for the second time in the fourth.

 Grichuk singled again, driving in Pillar for Toronto's sixth and final run of the inning, all of them charged to Cobb.

-Granderson earned his sixth RBI of the game with a double off the outfield wall in the fifth inning, plating Urshela for a 10-1 lead.
+Granderson's double in the fifth inning earned his sixth RBI of the game and giving Toronto a 10-1 lead.
 He was brought in by Hernandez's home run.
-After Morales flied out, Pillar came to the plate and hit his solo shot for a 13-1 lead.
+After Morales flied out, Pillar hit his solo shot for a 13-1 lead.

-Schoop led off the seventh with a solo shot to deep left field, ending Estrada's outing with Biagini coming in from the bullpen.
-He gave up another run on a fielder's choice to Jace Peterson.
+Schoop led off the seventh with a homer, ending Estrada's outing with Biagini coming in from the bullpen.
+He gave up another run on a fielder's choice.

-In the second inning, Mancini teed off on a 2-1 Estrada pitch for Baltimore's only lead of the game.

-Granderson put the Blue Jays ahead in the bottom half of the second.
-His hit to left field dropped in front of a diving Mancini, scoring Grichuk and Urshela as Granderson reached second base standing up.

 Comments